microsoft/windows-admin-center-sdk/README.md

 ### Sample Code included with the SDK ###

 * Sample code can be found for **tool**, **solution**, and **gateway plugin** extension types in our [SDK documentation](https://aka.ms/WACSDKDocs).
 There you will leverage the Windows Admin Center CLI to build a new extension project, then follow the individual guides to customize your project to meet your needs.

-* [Developer Tools](/windows-admin-center-developer-tools) is a sample solution extension containing a rich collection of controls that you can browse and use in your own extension.
-Developer Tools is a fully functioning extension that can be side-loaded into Windows Admin Center in Developer Mode.
+* [Developer Tools](/windows-admin-center-developer-tools) is a repository of code to give you an example of how to use and include Windows Admin Center controls and styles in your extensions.
+Just use the CLI to create your tool or solution, and then reference the code in the repository to see what is available.

+To actually see the code in action, Use the [Extension Manager](/https://docs.microsoft.com/en-us/windows-server/manage/windows-admin-center/configure/using-extensions) to find the "Windows Admin Center Developer Tools (Preview)" extension and install it.
+This will add a new solution to your gateway instance that has tools to help you explore the development environment.

 ### SDK design toolkit ###